nodebasewm/nodebasewm.github.io/content/en/docs/Configuration/firewall/_index.md

 ## Prometheus

-If you use Prometheus metrics, you should consult with the metrics exporter tool which port it uses for exporting metrics.
+If you want to use Prometheus metrics, you should consult with the metrics exporter tool which port it uses for exporting metrics.
 Prometheus specific setup recommendations and installation instructions  will be released shortly, when the nodebase releases its nodebase monitoring service.